theantichris/Simple-Plugin-Framework/README.md

 The View file should only contain the HTML needed to render the input field.
 The name and slug are added to the View's $viewData property automatically.

 You can specify a prefix for your field's slugs to help prevent naming conflicts in the database by using the $prefix parameter.
-This defaults to 'lwppfw'.
+This defaults to 'spf'.

 The $args parameter can be used to pass in additional arguments for the field in WordPress.
 A __label_for__ argument is generated automatically to create a <label> tag for the field.